Christopher-Arzate/Gaming-Library/README.md

 - **[Technical Report](https://github.com/Christopher-Arzate/Gaming-Library/blob/main/Technical%20Report.ipynb)**: How I collected the data
 - **[Library Analysis](https://github.com/Christopher-Arzate/Gaming-Library/blob/main/Library%20Analysis.ipynb)**: The analysis of the data
-- **[Code for dashboard](https://github.com/Christopher-Arzate/Gaming-Library/blob/main/app.py)**: Code for a python dashboard to compliment the analysis
+- **[Code for dashboard](https://github.com/Christopher-Arzate/Gaming-Library/blob/main/app.py)**: Code for a python dashboard to compliment the analysis (The Dashboard will run locally in your system)

 ## Skills and Concepts Utilized